 Mrs. Dora Johnson—Robert Clay Allison’s widow—died in 1926.
 Jesse Lee Johnson Sr. died in 1937.

-Jesse Lee Johnson Sr. is buried in Oakwood Cemetery.
+Dora Allison Johnson and Jesse Lee Johnson Sr. are buried in Oakwood Cemetery.

 Patti Dora Allison Byars—older daughter of Robert Clay Allison—died in 1971.